Foreign Bodies in the Ear, Nose, and Throat

 some cases, the child may also have a bloody nose.

-Treatment of a foreign body in the nose involves prompt removal of the object by your child's health care provider.
+Treatment of a foreign body in the nose involves prompt removal of the object by your child's healthcare provider.
 Sedating the child is sometimes needed to remove the your child's healthcare provider to remove the object from the nose: